ualib/agda-algebras/README.md

 If you don't have it, follow the [official Agda installation instructions](https://agda.readthedocs.io/en/v2.6.0/getting-started/installation.html).

-For reference, the following is a list of commands that should Agda version 2.6.2 on a Ubuntu 18.04 distro.
+For reference, the following is a list of commands that should correctly install Agda version 2.6.2 on a Ubuntu 18.04 machine.
 Please submit an issue or pull request if these commands don't work for you.

 ```
 cabal update